 SMOKE reads in the modeling parameters from both script settings (environment variables) and input files.
-In the subsections below, we provide the relevant settings and files that control the modeling parameters.
-More information about how to configure your scripts and files to change these parameters can be found in Section 4.4, "How to use SMOKE" [123]; how the settings affect the programs is described in Chapter 5, SMOKE Utility Tools [173] and Chapter 6, SMOKE Core Programs [209].
+In the subsections below, we provide the relevant settings and files that control the modeling parameters; how the settings affect the programs is described in Chapter 3, SMOKE Utility Tools [91] and Chapter 4, SMOKE Core Programs [127].

-2.6.1.
+2.5.1.
 Map projections and model grids